-MPAS 521 Clinical Medicine and Pharmacotherapeutics I for PAs 4
+MPAS 521 Clinical Medicine and Pharmacotherapeutics I for PAs and treatment of disease considering mechanism of action, indications, adverse effects, drug interactions.

 Students are introduced to human health and disease encountered in the primary care setting.
 The course emphasizes a comprehensive approach including an integration of related anatomy and physiology, followed by pathophysiology, identifying risk factors, clinical findings, diagnostic methods, management including both medical and surgical, patient education, follow up and prevention.